 Minimum Age To Serve Alcoholic Beverages In North Dakota

-According to state law, in North Dakota, the you must be 21 years old to serve alcohol.
+According to the state law in North Dakota, individuals must be 21 years old in order to bartend (mix drinks).

 There is a state exception for 18-20 year olds to “serve and collect money for alcoholic beverages” as long as a manager or supervisor is on duty who is of legal drinking age.
 This is important because for 18-20 year olds in North Dakota, you may serve alcohol, but you are not legally allowed to mix or dispense alcohol.